Bilal-Lodhi/Google-Cloud-Hackathon/sandbox/frontend/README.md

   now calls `GuardianProvider.resetForNewSession()` to clear the previous session's risk payload, events, and streaming subscription, then starts a fresh SSE stream for the newly selected session.

 ---

+## 🔒 Session Lock — Workspace Freeze on Risk Alert

+When the Guardian detects a high-severity insider threat (anomaly risk index ≥ 75 or a `CRITICAL` flag), the frontend code workspace automatically locks:

+- **Workspace Freeze**: The Flutter code editor (`code_workspace_panel.dart`) transitions to read-only mode, preventing further keystrokes and paste operations.
+A lock overlay with a shield icon and "WORKSPACE LOCKED — High-Severity Threat Detected" message covers the editor pane.
+- **Backend Session Freeze**: The Guardian route sets the session status to `"frozen"` in the in-memory registry and persists the freeze state to MongoDB Atlas.
+All subsequent ingest requests for the frozen session receive a `403 Forbidden` with `sessionFrozen: true`.
+- **Unlock Authorization**: Only a manual review with an explicit unlock command (`POST /api/v1/guardian/sessions/:id/unlock`) restores the session to active state.
+The unlock requires a `reviewerId` and `unlockReason`, which are logged to the compliance audit trail in MongoDB Atlas.
+- **Frontend Feedback**: `GuardianProvider` and `code_workspace_panel.dart`
+  surface the lock status through `isFrozen` and `frozenReason` fields.
+The security metrics panel displays a persistent frozen-state banner with the triggering risk assessment ID and timestamp.

+## 🤖 AI Studio API Key Support

+The Flutter dashboard supports both Vertex AI (ADC) and Google AI Studio API key authentication paths for Gemini inference:

+- **Configuration**: Set `GEMINI_API_KEY` in `sandbox/hono-api/.env` to use the
+  AI Studio endpoint.
+The frontend requires no code changes — the API key is handled server-side by the Hono API layer.
+All `ApiService` calls remain unchanged.
+- **Fallback Priority**: When both `GEMINI_API_KEY` and ADC are available on the backend, the API key takes precedence for local development.
+Cloud Run deployments default to ADC unless `GEMINI_API_KEY` is explicitly set.
+- **Model Compatibility**: All Gemini capabilities (structured JSON output, compliance matrix generation, threat vector construction) are identical across both authentication paths from the frontend's perspective.

+---